Faculty Course Rosters

 Completing the Roster

 When completing rosters, it is important to show the link between the course the instructor is teaching and their education or experience.
 What education/experience do they possess that qualifies them to teach a particular course?
 The Faculty Course Roster Instructions published by SACS provides helpful guidance in the type of information to include on the roster.
 You can also review the Faculty Course Roster Template Tutorial.

 Note: Independent Studies courses should be listed on a separate form apart from regular courses.
 The same information is required as a regular course.

-- The School/Division completes the Faculty Course Roster.
+- The Office of the Dean completes the Faculty Course Roster.
 Be sure to use the most recent template posted on the website.